crastars/crastars/README.md

 - **Leadership Roles**: Managed 5+ student orgs, held events for 1k+ attendees, contributed to communities with 500k+ members!
 - **Ambitious Projects**: Actively involved in app development for the City of Toronto.
 Prev., a startup Co-Founder in AdTech💡
 - **Event Organizer**: Brought a 350-attendee Hackathon to life at UofT in 2023 and 2024 💻
-- **Current Learning**: Working towards PM certifications, case studies with a sprinkle of data analytics, and my portfolio site✨
+- **Current Learning**: Working towards PM certifications, case studies with a sprinkle of data analytics, and my portfolio site✨ -->

-# 🤝 Let's Connect
+# Let's Connect
-⭐ I enjoy collabs and sharing experiences.
-If you have an exciting project or just want to chat, don't hesitate to reach out!
+⭐ If you have an exciting project or just want to chat, don't hesitate to reach out!

 <br/>
 <div align="center">